-Creating professional-looking text in your yearbook often requires more than just letters and numbers—special characters like smart quotes, em dashes, or accented letters (like ü or é) can make your writing look polished and intentional.
+Creating professional-looking text in your yearbook involves more than just letters and numbers.
+Special characters—such as smart quotes, em dashes, or accented letters—can add polish and personality to your writing.

 Em dashes (—)